Climate transition benchmarks

 Climate transition benchmarks are indices of equities or corporate bonds which aim to assist in meeting the decarbonization objectives set by the European Union’s Sustainable Finance Action Plan.
 They aim to promote sustainable investment in companies that are helping to combat global warming, principally by cutting greenhouse gas emissions.

 The EU defines a climate transition benchmark as one “where the underlying assets are selected, weighted or excluded in such a manner that the resulting benchmark portfolio is on a decarbonization trajectory and is also constructed in accordance with the minimum standards laid down in the delegated acts”.

 As there was no global benchmark for climate bonds, Robeco created a Paris Aligned Benchmark in conjunction with Solactive, a German provider of financial indices.
-These are the indices against which the performance of the Robeco Climate Global Fixed Income strategies is measured, rather than the usual benchmarks used for credit funds, such as the Bloomberg Barclays Global Aggregate (corporate) Index.
+These are the indices against which the performance of the Robeco Climate Global Fixed Income strategy is measured, rather than the usual benchmarks used for credit strategies, such as the Bloomberg Barclays Global Aggregate (corporate) Index.